MartinHepperle/HP-ReproParts/HP 9000/readme.md

+HP 9836 color monitor cable hood
+For building a replacement fo0r the monitor cable I used a VGA cable with shielded R, G, B wires and these shells.
+After testing, both halves were simply glued together.

 HP 9836 monitor locking plate handle

 The HP 9836 monitor is locked into the case by a sliding aluminum plate with two square plastic handles.